 - take samples and photographs and inspect records

 - write informally asking the proprietor to put right any problems they find - where breaches of the law are identified, which must be put right, they may serve an Improvement Notice

 - in serious cases they may decide to recommend a prosecution (if the prosecution is successful, the Court may impose prohibitions on processes and the use of premises and equipment, impose fines, prohibit someone from running a food business and possibly imprisonment for serious offences)

-- if there is an imminent health risk to consumers, inspectors can serve an Emergency Prohibition Notice that forbids the use of the premises or equipment - the Courts must confirm such a notice
+- if there is an imminent health risk to consumers, inspectors can serve a Hygiene Emergency Prohibition Notice that forbids the use of the premises or equipment - the Courts must confirm such a notice

-- inspectors can also formally exclude someone from working in a food business if they are found to be suffering with a food-bourne illness or infectious disease
+- inspectors can also formally exclude someone from working in a food business if they are found to be suffering with a food-borne illness or infectious disease

-What am I entitled to expect from the inspectors?
+What am I entitled to expect from the officer?

 - have a courteous manner

 - give feedback from any inspection, such as information about hazards which have been identified and guidance on how they should be avoided